Four IAM Best Practices to Secure Customer Identity

 During the mapping process, understand who the admins are, versus the general users, identities, or customers.
 Implement least privilege across all roles.
 If roles and rights are structured properly, it’s easy to manage and scale access for specific identities and users— continuously.
 It’s also suggested that you test access thoroughly before putting the roles and rights into action.
 Gather a control group of users within a department to simulate the daily activity of accessing information and data.
 This allows an IT team to verify what works while avoiding employee productivity disruption.

-If you already have an identity management platform, but partnering with another organization, focus on utilizing a system that integrates seamlessly.
+If you already have an identity management platform, but partnering with another organisation, focus on utilising a system that integrates seamlessly.
 This allows for more popular protocols like OpenID Connect or SAML and supports LDAP or Microsoft Active Directory for SaaS integrations.

-4. Use a centralized view to simplify oversight
+4. Use a centralised view to simplify oversight

 One view of your company’s environment creates simplicity for identity and access management, enabling you to Implement solutions that scale, innovate, and allow for governance for users and customers.